huggingface/transformers/docs/source/add_new_model.md

 1. (Porting GPT2 Model)[https://medium.com/huggingface/from-tensorflow-to-pytorch-265f40ef2a28] by [Thomas](https://huggingface.co/thomwolf)
 2. (Porting WMT19 MT Model)[https://huggingface.co/blog/porting-fsmt] by [Stas](https://huggingface.co/stas)
 3. TODO(PVP): ADD TAPAS blog post by Niels?

+From experience, the most important things to keep in mind when adding a model are:

+- Don't reinvent the wheel!
+Most parts of the code you will add for the new 🤗 Transformers model already exists somewhere in 🤗 Transformers.
+Take some time to find similar, already existing models and tokenizers you can copy from. [`grep`](https://www.gnu.org/software/grep/) and [`rg`](https://github.com/BurntSushi/ripgrep) are your friends.
+- It's more of an engineering challenge than a scientific challenge.
+You should spend more time on creating an efficient debugging environment than trying to understand all theoretical aspects of the model in the paper.
+- Ask for help, when you're stuck!
+Models are the core component of 🤗 Transformers, so the we at Hugging Face are more than happy to help you at every step to add your model.
+Don't hesitate to ask if you notice you are not making progess.

 In the following, we try to give you a general receipe that we found most useful when porting a model to 🤗 Transformers.